noteed/euranova/README.md

 series database could provide a persistent store.
 I don't know at which scale Storm would make sense but not storing data points in a time series database.

+Computing the best models can be done in its own bolt.
+The computation can happen purely driven by messages from the rolling count bolt.
+Identical values (for a given model) can be sent once.

 ## Questions

 Cash registers send messages to a message bus.
 It seems a Storm spout must be